hanami/guides/content/v2.3/introduction/building-a-web-app.md

 - `PATCH /books/:id` → `"books.update"` (update a book)
 - `DELETE /books/:id` → `"books.destroy"` (delete a book)

-In this guide, we'll implement the index, show, new, create, and update actions.
+In this guide, we'll implement the index, show, new, create, update and delete actions.
 We use the `only:` option to specify which routes to create, adding each action as we implement it.

 Now let's generate an action for the books index: